Matching Colors and Creating a Profile

 3. Select Hide ΔE Map.

-8. Optional: Save the files containing the original data and the scanned golden sample data.
+9. Optional: Save the files containing the measurement data of the original and scanned golden sample.

-1. To save the files containing the original data and the scanned golden sample, select Save on the upper-left side of the Color Sample Matching dialog.
+1. To save the files containing the measurement data of the original and scanned golden sample, select Save on the upper-left side of the Color Sample Matching dialog.

-2. If the folder where you want to save the original data and the golden sample data is not yet created, select New Folder in the Select Folder dialog.
+2. If the folder where you want to save the data is not yet created, select New Folder in the Select Folder dialog.
 Then enter the name of the new folder.

-3. Select the folder where you want to save the original data and the golden sample data and click Select Folder.
+3. Select the folder where you want to save the data and click Select Folder.

-The application saves the original data and the golden sample data to the selected folder.
+The application saves the data to the selected folder.